snakesinthecloud/cdk-python-web-apps/stacks/cdk_lambda_python_3_11_fastapi/README.md

-# cdk_fastapi
+# Lambda, Python 3.11, FastAPI

-Builds a Python 3.9, FastAPI docker container to deploy to AWS Lambda.
+Builds a Python 3.11, FastAPI docker container to deploy to AWS Lambda.

 ## Build